UKHO/k6-workshop/README.md

 Use [K6 scenarios](https://k6.io/docs/using-k6/scenarios/) to build this load profile

 Hint: create two scenarios.
-A scenario can be configured to execute a specific using an __exec__ property whose value is the function name (exec: 'myFunctionName',)
+A scenario can be configured to execute a specific function using an *exec* property whose value is the function name (exec: 'myFunctionName',)

 # Exercise 6 - startup tasks

+Write a load test that makes use of the setup stage.

 At the start of the game, you can find out the name of the match umpire by calling the /matchDetails service.
 You should pass this into every subsequent call to the /shot service.

 Use the built-in [setup()](https://k6.io/docs/using-k6/test-life-cycle/#setup-and-teardown-stages) function to do this.